Platform-OS/pos-module-common-styling/README.md

 {% render 'modules/common-styling/init' %}
 ```

 3. **Optionally, use the CSS reset**.
-It's not recommended to use it in an existing app probably, but you can safely use it on a fresh one.
-To use it just pass an parameter to the render tag mentioned above and use a `pos-app` class anywhere on your main content container.
+It's not recommended to use it in an existing app, probably, but you can safely use it on a fresh one.
+To use it, just pass a parameter to the render tag mentioned above and use a `pos-app` class anywhere on your main content container.

 ```liquid
 {% render 'modules/common-styling/init', reset: true %}